MicrosoftDocs/sql-docs/docs/relational-databases/policy-based-management/database-recovery-model.md

 ## Best practices recommendations

-Production databases should be in full recovery mode, and the transaction log should be backed up frequently to help ensure recoverability with minimum data loss.
+Production databases should be in full recovery mode.
+The transaction log should be backed up frequently to help ensure recoverability with minimum data loss.

 ## See also